shermanhung/AI-Music-Test/_portfolio/portfolio-5.md

 ## Step 1 — Map Audio Samples to Note Names

 Create a dictionary that maps musical note names (e.g., `"C4"`, `"D#5"`, `"R"`) to their corresponding WAV file paths in the `samples/` directory.
 This provides a direct lookup for each note during rendering.

+To identify the musical note from each audio sample, I used a pitch detection algorithm from the Python library librosa, which estimates the fundamental frequency (f₀) of a sound over time.
+The algorithm then calculates the median of these frequency values (in Hz) to obtain a stable representation of the dominant pitch, reducing the influence of noise and minor fluctuations.
+Finally, the resulting frequency (e.g., 261.63 Hz) is converted into its corresponding musical note (e.g., “C4”).

 ```python